-We warrant that your countertop will be free of defects upon arrival.
-If it appears to be defective or damaged, you must notify us by phone or email within seven days of receipt.
-If it is determined to have defects in materials or workmanship, or to have suffered damage during shipment, it might need to be returned to us for repair or replacement, at our discretion.
-Furthermore, we will cover any glue-joint delamination that occurs within one year from receipt.
-If a glue joint does delaminate, please notify us promptly.
-The countertop might need to be returned to us for replacement or repair, at our discretion.
-We will cover return shipping charges and appreciate your patience while we work toward an expedited resolution.
+The Butcher Block Co. warrants that your countertop will be free of defects upon arrival.
+If yours appears to be defective or damaged, you must notify us by phone or email within 7 days of receipt.
+If your top has defects in materials or workmanship, it might need to be returned to us for repair or replacement.

-This warranty will be voided in the event that:
+This warranty will be voided automatically and immediately in the event that:

-- The countertop was exposed to water, other than minor splashes or spills that are immediately wiped up; or
+- is exposed to water, other than minor splashes or spills that were immediately wiped up; or

 - Variations in color and/or grain are not considered defects.